-Merced Scholars Charter School (MSCS) gathered information from the following stakeholder groups through the use of surveys: administrative staff, certificated staff, classified staff, parents, and high school students.
+Come Back Charter School (CBCS) gathered information from the following stakeholder groups through the use of surveys: administrative staff, certificated staff, classified staff, and adult students.
 The surveys sought feedback from stakeholders on the current and additional supplemental instruction and support strategies the school is offering.
 The surveys asked for input on the seven supplemental areas of the expenditure plan for the Expanded Learning Opportunities Grant.
 The school also participated in committee work across programs within the Educational Services Department to conduct an extensive needs assessment.
 This committee included Directors, Coordinators, program advisors and supervisors, certificated, and classified staff.
 The committee prioritized needs in five areas and is now making a plan to begin work on coordinating resources to meet those needs.
 Additional information was gathered and discussed during school staff meetings.

-After analyzing stakeholder feedback, MSCS has identified the following strategies to be implemented with our grant allocation: extending instructional learning time through an extended summer school program; accelerating progress to close learning by providing additional tutors, tutoring times, and teacher small group support; integrated student supports including after school programs; supports for credit deficient students through the addition of a formal class and time for credit recovery; and training for school staff to address students' social/emotional health and academic needs.
+After analyzing stakeholder feedback, CBCS has identified the following strategies to be implemented with our grant allocation: extending instructional learning time through an extended summer school program; accelerating progress to close learning by providing additional tutors, tutoring times, and teacher small group support; integrated student supports including after school programs; and training for school staff to address the needs of adult students.